On Purely Private Covariance Estimation: Introduction

 Our second result shows that the Frobenius norm error can be improved, projecting the perturbed covariance obtained from Algorithm~\ref{alg:main-schatten} back onto the nuclear ball of radius $\Norm{\Sigma}_*$, up to a tiny perturbation required to maintain privacy.

 \begin{theorem} Let $\eps>0$.
 Algorithm~\ref{alg:projection} is $\eps$-DP, runs in polynomial time, and with probability $1-d^{-10}$ its output $\tilde{\Sigma}$ satisfies

 \end{theorem} Theorem~\ref{thm:main-frobenius} always recovers the result of \cite{nikolov2023private}, but improves over it whenever $\Tr\Sigma < d^2/n.$ As values of the trace of the covariance matrix can be significantly smaller than $1$, Theorem~\ref{thm:main-frobenius} can lead to important accuracy improvements both in the small sample regime $n\le d^2/\e$ where the improvement is of the order $O(1/\Tr\Sigma)$, and in the large sample regime.
 Theorem~\ref{thm:main-frobenius} also strictly improves over the result of \cite{dong2022differentially} (that also captured the dependence on $\Tr(\Sigma)$) in all regimes by a $d^{1/4}$ factor.
-Finally, we remark that the term $\frac{\sqrt{d\log d}}{\eps n}$ is unavoidable (\cite{kamath2019privately}).